publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schII/m__us_usc_t7_s6932.md

     (b) __Functions of Consolidated Farm Service Agency__

-    If the Secretary establishes the Consolidated Farm Service Agency under subsection (a) of this section, the Secretary is authorized to assign to the Agency jurisdiction over the following functions:
+    If the Secretary establishes the Consolidated Farm Service Agency under subsection (a), the Secretary is authorized to assign to the Agency jurisdiction over the following functions:

         (1) Agricultural price and income support programs, production adjustment programs, and related programs.